-Education Finance Analyst Program Announces Selections for its Second Cohort
+Education Finance Analyst Program Announces Selections for Its Second Cohort

-Five analysts represent the next generation of mission-driven finance professionals in education.

-NEW YORK, April 26, 2023 /PRNewswire/ -- Equitable Facilities Fund, Civic Builders and Afton Partners today announced their selections for the second cohort of the Education Finance Analyst (EFA) Program.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Civic Builders, Equitable Facilities Fund, and Afton Partners today announced their selections for the second cohort of the Education Finance Analyst (EFA) Program.

 From a pool of 530 applications, five analysts were selected to join the EFA Program, a collaborative effort between Equitable Facilities Fund, Civic Builders and Afton Partners to recruit, train and employ early-stage professionals from underrepresented backgrounds - preparing them to succeed in financial services roles across the education sector.